Be the first to know.

 Maintaining code readability and modularity is crucial for efficient FPGA design.
 By following these practices, you can improve the maintainability and scalability of your designs:

-• Descriptive naming: Use meaningful names for signals, variables, and modules to make your code more understandable.
+• Descriptive Naming: Use meaningful names for signals, variables, and modules to make your code more understandable.

 • Comments: Include comments to explain the purpose and functionality of your code, especially for complex or non-obvious operations.